firmai/datagene/README.md

 ```

 #### **Statistical feature rank correlation**
-This measure is based on the belief that similar datasets that are used to predict the same value or outcome, using the same model, will have the same feature rank ordering.
+This measure is based on the belief that datasets that if datasets are similar and are used to predict the same value or outcome using the same model, they will have the same or similar feature rank ordering.
 Because there is some inherent randomness in the model development process, the rank correlation are taken multiple times, then the orginal-original rank correlations are compared against original-generated rank correlations.
 A t-stat and p-value is also derived from this comparison.
+A low p-value would signifify a true difference.
+The p-values of generated datasets can be compared against eachother.

 ```python
 dist.boot_stat(gen_org_arr,org_org_arr)